 Arrangements are under the care of Colonial Memorial Funeral Home, 396 State Route 52, Woodbourne, NY.
 For additional information, contact the funeral home at 845-434-7363 or visit www.colonialfamilyfuneralhomes.com.

-To plant a tree in memory of Thomas McKenna, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Thomas McKenna, please visit our Tree Store